statnews/brunch-stat-dataviz/README.md

 * `brunch new [path] -s statnews/brunch-stat-dataviz`

 In the above command replace `[path]` with the actual directory name you want your new project to go in to.
-More info on the `brunch new` command can be found in the [Brunch Commands](https://github.com/brunch/brunch/blob/master/docs/commands.md) manual.
+More info on the `brunch new` command can be found in the [Brunch Commands](http://brunch.io/docs/commands) documentation.

 When you run the above command the following steps are completed for you: